Entrepreneurs’ Guide to Applying for SBA Financing

 - Moreover, proof that your business is profitable

-Plus, your annual sales should not exceed $7.5 M. You need to provide proof that you will be using the small business loan for general business purposes.
+Plus, to qualify for an sba, your annual revenue should not exceed $7.5 M. You need to provide proof that you will be using the small business loan for general business purposes.

 #2.
 Locate an SBA Lender